 Respect for privacy and confidentiality is important to Canadians.
 In recent years, both federal and provincial governments have adopted legislative measures designed to protect personal information.

-Desjardins Assurances – Opens a tooltip was founded in
+Desjardins Insurance – Opens a tooltip was founded in

 , significant and effective measures have been put in place to protect the confidentiality of the personal information we handle.
 In order to offer quality financial services, we require access to medical, financial and family information.
 We manage this information with the utmost discretion and in compliance with Canadian statutory and regulatory requirements.